rednotion/parallel_esn/README.md

 - 90% of data used for training, 8.75% for validation, 1.25% for testing

-**Hourly Energy Consumption** ([Dataset on Kaggle](https://www.kaggle.com/robikscube/hourly-energy-consumption#EKPC_hourly.csv)): This dataset is included in the examples built into the package.
-It is much smaller and runs quickly, but shows the performance of using ESNs in time series settings.
+**Hourly Energy Consumption** ([Dataset on Kaggle](https://www.kaggle.com/robikscube/hourly-energy-consumption#EKPC_hourly.csv)): A small portion of this dataset is included in some of the examples built into the package.
+It is much smaller and runs quickly, but shows the basics of using ESNs to predict time series.

 ### Train-Validation Split / Data Cleaning
-If cedric wants to write anything
+For the Hourly Energy Consumption data learning demonstrated in the `example` folder of `parallel_esn`, the last 1/10th of the timeseries data is saved to use as a validation set.
+No other data cleaning was necessary, as seen in  `parallel_esn.example.power_consumption_recursive`.

+The Historical Hourly Weather Data 2012-2017 dataset required the extraction of the cities and measured quantities we wished to train with, and also necessitated some cleaning.
+This was done using the script [extract_final.py](https://raw.githubusercontent.com/rednotion/parallel_esn_web/master/extract_final.py) which was run in the same directory as the unzipped Kaggle dataset.
+The cleaning entailed removing extreme outliers in some of the measurements, which were due to sensor malfunctions or data-collection mistakes in the original dataset.
+The comments in the extraction script detail how outliers were determined.
+Missing data was linearly interpolated when possible (as opposed to dropping the row of data) to ensure continuity of the time series.
+We truncated rows at the beginning and the end of the dataset where some feature columns could not be interpolated.

+For the experiment runs in `parallel_esn.experiments.seq_west_coast_weather` and `parallel_esn.experiments.mpi_west_coast_weather` we saved the last 10% of the data for validation (8.75%) and testing (1.25%).

 ## **Empirical Testing & Results**